OctoidGames/Tim/README.md

-# servercode
+# TIM
-this is code to set up my vultr server
+Tim is a virtual assistant that is launched on a cloud server.